 Archaeologists and historians may never truly understand the purposes for which stone circles were constructed, but some probable theories include:

 *a place for worship and/or sacrifice

 *burial grounds (human bone has been found at Stonehenge, for example)

 *a cosmic observatory of sorts – stones aligned to astronomical events

-Or, as Mr. C suggested, maybe the ancient peoples were just trying to outdo one another in landscaping their yards!
+Or, as Mr. C suggested, maybe the ancient peoples just needed a place to sit around the campfire while they ate their hotdogs and s’mores!
 Silly Mr. C.

 Whatever the reasons, stone circles are mysterious, fascinating, and definitely stir the imagination.
 I hope you enjoyed our little adventure.